desmos-labs/desmos-contracts/contracts/poap-manager/README.md

 ## Execute Messages

 ### Claim
-Allows users who have Desmos profile to mint a POAP token in the event period if the POAP contract enables mint.
+Allows users who have Desmos profile to claim a POAP token in the event period if the POAP contract enables mint.

-Here an example message to mint a POAP:
+Here an example message to claim a POAP:
 ```json
 {
     "claim": {}